Table of contents

 Quality and oversight

-New Zealand: Systems for quality, effectiveness and oversight
+New Zealand’s systems for quality and oversight

-Copy link to New Zealand: Systems for quality, effectiveness and oversight|
+Copy link to New Zealand’s systems for quality and oversight|

 Data reporting systems |

-The OECD provides regular feedback to members on the overall quality of their statistical reporting and works with each member to ensure the data meet high-quality standards before they are published.
-Regarding DAC/CRS reporting to the OECD, New Zealand’s reporting in 2023 was very late, but complete and accurate. |
+The OECD provides regular feedback to Members on the overall quality of their statistical reporting.
+It works with each Member to ensure the data meet high-quality standards before they are published.
+Regarding DAC/CRS reporting to the OECD, New Zealand’s reporting in 2024 was early, complete and accurate. |

 |